mmagyar/mcu-util/README.md

  - Type definitions to simplify primitive types (ex: u16 instead of unsigned short or uint16_t)
  - A Counter variable type that can be used when numbers with arbitrary maximum values are needed or when staturated arithmatic is needed.
  - Functions to send and process midi messages
+ - Data framing for serial communication with error checking

 # Code style
  - Variable names are snake_case